 For the diaper stripping process, I used Rockin Green Funk Rock, an all-natural ammonia bouncer.
 Rockin Green calls for 4 tablespoons of product for soaking up to 20 diapers.
 Add the product to a sink or pail full of warm water and allow the diaper inserts and covers to soak for 30 minutes to 1 hour.

 Rockin Green makes cleaning cloth diapers easy!

 After soaking, carry the cloth diapers to the clothes washer and wash them in a warm pre-wash, followed by a warm regular wash cycle with detergent.
-I used my homemade laundry detergent, which produces amazingly fresh results and it smells so good because it's infused with peppermint soap.

 Dry the cloth diaper covers and inserts as you normally would.
 Once dried, my inserts came out sparkling white and shockingly powder fresh!
 I don’t know what I was expecting, but they smell practically as good as new.
 A few spots remain, but nothing like the stained mess they were and all the cloth diaper cream buildup is gone.

 I recommend doing this process for deep cleaning cloth diapers at least once a year.
 It does require a time investment, especially if you have a lot of cloth diapers to clean, but the results I achieved significantly impacted the lifespan of my cloth diapers.
 I’ll definitely do this again to create a clean slate when passing on diapers to our next child.

 If you try this deep cleaning process or some form of it, let me know how it works for you!